dart-archive/www.dartlang.org/src/site/articles/reflection-with-mirrors/index.markdown

 An InstanceMirror allows one to invoke dynamically chosen code on an object.

 {% prettify dart %}
-InstanceMirror res = myClassInstanceMirror.invoke(const Symbol('sum'), []);
+InstanceMirror f = im.invoke(#sum, []);
 // Returns an InstanceMirror on 7.
 {% endprettify %}

-The invoke() method takes the method name, a list of positional arguments, and (optionally) a map describing named arguments.
+The invoke() method takes a symbol (in this case, #sum) representing the method name, a list of positional arguments, and (optionally) a map describing named arguments.

-The method name must be encoded as a Symbol object.
-Symbol has a constructor that takes a string.
-Calling the constructor with const rather than new allows dart2js to minify all identifiers in the program, keeping the generated JavaScript small.
-A fuller explanation of why we use Symbol appears toward the end of this article.
+Why doesn't invoke() take a string representing the method name?
+Because of _minification_.
+Minification is the process of mangling names in web programs in order to reduced download size.

+Symbols were introduced into Dart to help reflection work in the presence of minification.
+The big advantage  of symbols is that when a Dart program is minified, symbols get minified as well.
+For this reason, the mirror API traffics in symbols rather than strings.
+You can convert between symbols and strings;
+typically, you will do that in order to print out names of declarations as we'll see below.

-Suppose you want to print out all the members of a class.
+Suppose you want to print out all the declarations in a class.
 You’ll need a
 [ClassMirror](http://api.dartlang.org/dart_mirrors/ClassMirror.html),
 which as you’d expect reflects a class.